tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_public_lb.md

 - Security groups should follow least privilege and allow only required inbound traffic from approved sources (for example, campus network ranges, VPN, or explicitly approved private peer ranges).
 - Administrative ports and management protocols won't be internet-exposed if requested.
 See [Access Methods](../access_methods.md) for details.
 - For internet-facing application traffic, work with Cloud Services to configure hub-managed ingress (AFD for HTTP/S or firewall DNAT for non-HTTP/S workloads).
+- Load Balancers are regional and cannot be migrated across regions.

 ## Implementation Pattern